 Performance

 Rust provides two "modes": safe and unsafe.
-The safe mode is the "normal" one, in which most Rust is written.
-In unsafe mode, the developer is responsible for the correctness of the code, making it possible to create applications which require low-level features.[115]
-It has been demonstrated empirically that unsafe Rust is not always more performant than safe Rust, and can even be slower in some cases.[116]
+Safe mode is the "normal" one, in which most Rust is written.
+In unsafe mode, the developer is responsible for the code's memory safety, which is used by developers for cases where the compiler is too restrictive.[146]

 Adoption